Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OSS.md

 To run an Alluxio cluster on a set of machines, you must deploy Alluxio binaries to each of these machines.You can either [compile the binaries from Alluxio source code](http://alluxio.org/documentation/master/Building-Alluxio-Master-Branch.html), or [download the precompiled binaries directly](http://alluxio.org/documentation/master/Running-Alluxio-Locally.html).

-Then if you haven't already done so, create your configuration file from the template:
+Then, if you haven't already done so, create your configuration file with `bootstrap-conf` command.

-{% include Common-Commands/copy-alluxio-env.md %}

-Alternatively, you can also create the configuration file with `bootstrap-conf` cmd.
 For example, if you are running Alluxio on your local machine, `ALLUXIO_MASTER_HOSTNAME` should be set to `localhost`

 {% include Configuring-Alluxio-with-OSS/bootstrap-conf.md %}

+Alternatively, you can also create the configuration file from the template and set the contents manually.

+{% include Common-Commands/copy-alluxio-env.md %}

 Also, in preparation for using OSS with alluxio, create a bucket or use an existing bucket.
 You should also note that the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the OSS bucket name is called OSS_BUCKET, and the directory in that bucket is called OSS_DIRECTORY.
 Also, for using the OSS Service, you should provide an oss endpoint to specify which range your bucket is on.
 The endpoint here is called OSS_ENDPOINT, and to learn more about the endpoints for special range you can see [here](http://intl.aliyun.com/docs#/pub/oss_en_us/product-documentation/domain-region).
 For more information about OSS Bucket, Please see [here](http://intl.aliyun.com/docs#/pub/oss_en_us/product-documentation/function&bucket)